Revolutionary Girl Utena: Reception and influence

-Revolutionary Girl Utena has been the subject of both domestic and international critical acclaim, and has received numerous accolades.
+Revolutionary Girl Utena has been the subject of worldwide praise, and has received many accolades.
 In 1997, the series won the Animation Kobe award in the "Best Television" category.
-In 2017, Japanese broadcaster NHK conducted a national poll to determine the one hundred greatest anime in commemoration of the hundredth anniversary of the medium, in which Utena placed 19th.
+In 2017, Japanese broadcaster NHK conducted a national poll to determine the one hundred greatest anime in commemoration of the hundredth anniversary of the medium, in which Utena placed 30th.
 Utena was listed as one of the ten "best anime ever" by Anime Insider and ranked fourth on Paste's list of the best anime of all time.
-Anime News Network's ranking of the 100 greatest anime films of all time placed Adolescence of Utena in eighth, with writer Mike Toole calling the television series "the most important anime of the 1990s".
-New York listed the car transformation scene in Adolescence of Utena on its list of "The 100 Sequences That Shaped Animation" in 2022.
+Anime News Network's ranking of the 100 greatest anime films of all time placed Adolescence of Utena in eighth; in his review, writer Mike Toole called the television series "the most important anime of the 1990s".

 The series has received particular praise for its treatment of LGBT themes and subject material; reflecting on the series in this regard in 2020, Ikuhara stated that there "are a lot of anime that deal superficially with female-female or male-male relationships, but I think the sense of freedom and of diversity that Utena had is one of the reasons that it has such a big fan base even now."
-Critics and creators have cited Utenas influence on numerous subsequent animated works, including Revue Starlight, Princess Tutu, Puella Magi Madoka Magica, Mobile Suit Gundam: The Witch from Mercury, Steven Universe, and She-Ra and the Princesses of Power.
-The series has additionally been credited with prompting a revival in popularity for the music of J. A. Seazer.
+Critics and creators have cited Utenas influence on subsequent animated works, including Revue Starlight, Princess Tutu, Puella Magi Madoka Magica, Mobile Suit Gundam: The Witch from Mercury, Steven Universe, and She-Ra and the Princesses of Power.
+The series has also been credited with prompting a revival in popularity for the music of J. A. Seazer.

-Anime and manga scholar Susan J. Napier notes that Japanese critics frequently compared Utena to the 1996 anime series Neon Genesis Evangelion, given their similar focus on themes of coming-of-age and apocalypse; Adolescence of Utena is sometimes affectionately referred to by fans as The End of Utena, referencing the 1997 film The End of Evangelion.
-Napier considers that while Evangelion depicts a "pathological apocalypse" where the stakes are the entire world, she characterizes Utena as a "baroque apocalypse, one of adolescent emotion where everything is larger than life, identity is at its most problematic, and life itself is lived in the extremes."
-Critic Mari Kotani similarly notes the common comparison of Utena to Evangelion, but states that she regards Utena as more directly comparable to early shōjo manga, specifically citing the works of Jun'ichi Nakahara and Macoto Takahashi published in the magazine Soleil (magazine)|Soleil.
+Anime and manga scholar Susan J. Napier notes that Japanese critics frequently compared Utena to the 1996 anime series Neon Genesis Evangelion, given their similar focus on themes of coming-of-age and apocalypse; Adolescence of Utena is sometimes referred to by fans as The End of Utena, referencing the 1997 film The End of Evangelion.
+Although Napier considers that Evangelion depicts a "pathological apocalypse" where the stakes are the entire world, she characterizes Utena as a "baroque apocalypse, one of adolescent emotion where everything is larger than life, identity is at its most problematic, and life itself is lived in the extremes."
+Critic Mari Kotani notes the common comparison of Utena to Evangelion, but states that she regards Utena as more directly comparable to early shōjo manga, specifically citing the works of Jun'ichi Nakahara and Macoto Takahashi published in the magazine Soleil (magazine)|Soleil.